 Emerging Research and Best Practices in Counseling Children With Cancer

 “There is an increasing amount of research on the importance of following a family from start to finish, whether the child is inpatient or outpatient,” Fritsch says.
-“By starting from the beginning and developing a rapport with the family, the social worker is in a unique position to work with the family on a variety of needs including community assistance, travel accommodations, referrals to support in their area, counseling, school assistance, scholarships and more.”
+“By starting from the beginning and developing a rapport with the family, the social worker is in a unique position to work with the family on a variety of needs, including community assistance, travel accommodations, referrals to support in their area, counseling, school assistance, scholarships and more.”

-Many childhood cancer survivors have long-term side effects from their treatment, such as heart problems, fertility challenges, hearing problems, vision problems, or hormonal issues.
+Many childhood cancer survivors have long-term side effects from their treatment, such as heart problems, fertility challenges, hearing loss, vision complications, or hormonal issues.
 As Chatalian describes in a 2018 article for Oncology Nurse Advisor, chemotherapy might also result in cognitive dysfunction or deficits; approximately a third of childhood cancer survivors experience what is commonly known as chemo brain, which manifests in attention and concentration difficulties, reduced processing speed and executive function, and compromised short-term memory.

 “As they reintegrate back into school, a child may be experiencing many adjustments and additional challenges,” Chatalian says.
-“When speaking to families, I encourage parents to contact school personnel to discuss if an Individualized Education Plan or 504 Plan may be helpful.
+“When speaking to families, I encourage parents to contact school personnel to discuss if an Individualized Education Plan, or 504 Plan, may be helpful.
 If a child is starting at a new school, or if it has been quite some time since they were in school, a classroom/school visit may help to ease this transition.”

 “Alex’s Lemonade Stand has a wonderful resource for families and classmates regarding school and childhood cancer,” Fritsch says.
-“In addition, there is a resource called Monkey In My Chair which assists in the school reentry process.
+“In addition, there is a resource called Monkey In My Chair, which assists in the school reentry process.
 Their monkey and school reentry backpack are for preschool- and elementary-aged children who are away from school because of a cancer diagnosis, and the program helps to educate the classmates regarding the child’s medical diagnosis and to keep the child connected with the class.”

 Confronting the Challenges of Childhood Cancer

 The challenges of childhood cancer are many.
 Obtaining adequate federal and state funding for research and treatment is always an issue, and comprehensive insurance coverage is a major point of advocacy.
-Organizations like ACCO are pushing for more acknowledgment of and more support for childhood cancer patients, their families, and the mental health and medical communities that serve them.
+Organizations like ACCO are pushing for more acknowledgment and support for childhood cancer patients, their families, and the mental health and medical communities that serve them.